KhopSun/ChAMP_DataTrack_DADS/README.md

   - Detects anomalies **without requiring predefined thresholds**.
   - Identifies both **upper and lower outliers**, making it ideal for this analysis.

-(An example of correlation heatmap for a type of issue from )
+(An example of correlation heatmap for anamolies in a type)

 ![Correlation Heatmap fromML](correlation_heatmap_fromML.png)